prookyon/MonoObsLog/README.md

 ## Features by Tab

 ### Objects Tab
 - Supports querying location data from Simbad server.
 Or you can add the coordinates yourself.
-This is not required but needed for Moon angular separation calculations.
+This is not required but needed for Moon angular separation calculations and altitude plot.

 ### Sessions Tab
 - Intended usage is to add sessions by the date of the evening before the session.
 (So if you started imaging after midnight enter the previous day) The logic for moon calculations is based on that.
 Why?
 Personal preference 🙂